2023 FIBA Basketball World Cup: Format

-Similar to the 2019 edition, the tournament will be played in three stages.
-In the first stage, the 32 qualified teams will be sorted into eight groups of four (A–H), each team in a group will play each other once.
-The top two teams from each group will then advance to the second group stage.
-In the second group stage there will be four groups (I–L) of four made up of the teams that advanced from the first round, again playing each other once.
-The top two teams from groups I to L will qualify for the final knockout phase.
+Similar to the 2019 edition, the tournament will be played in three phases – the group stage, the second round, and the final phase.
+In the group stage, the 32 qualified teams will be sorted into eight groups of four (A–H), where every team in a group will play each other once.
+The top two teams from each group will then advance to the second round.
+The bottom two teams will then play two classification games to determine the 17th to 32nd rankings.
+In the second round, there will be four groups (I–L) of four made up of the teams that advanced from the first round, with these groups formed by joining pairs of first round groups together (A & B to I, C & D to J, E & F to K, and G & H to L).
+Each team plays two games in the second round, one against each of the teams they have not yet played.
+The top two teams from groups I to L will qualify for the final phase, with all five group stage games counting towards their records.
+The teams that lost in the quarterfinals will then play classification games to determine the 5th to 8th rankings.